-In 2012 Netanyahu, to the amazement of the public, tried to pass a bill which determines that he, the prime minister solely, would be personally and exclusively in charge of the fate of channel 2: he alone would be able to determine, when and if channel 2 would split into two channels.
-This was a bypass of the minister of communication (Cahlon, at the time) the professional staff in the ministry and the channel 2 board.
-Netanyahu wanted a direct control of the most powerful news body in Israel.
-There was a public upheaval and the bill was retrieved.
+In 2012, Netanyahu, to everyone’s amazement, tried to pass a bill stipulating that he, the prime minister, would be personally and exclusively in charge of Channel 2; he alone would be able to determine when and if Channel 2 would split into two channels.
+This effectively bypassed the communications minister (Kahlon, at the time), the ministry’s professional staff and Channel 2’s board of directors.
+Netanyahu wanted direct control of the most powerful news organization in Israel.
+There was a public uproar and the bill was withdrawn.

-Many of the evidence for the sought control and its personal nature came from Netanyahu’s interviews and later investigations, and of course from the testimonies around his trial.
-For example, Netanyahu discussed with Mozes in the 2014 recordings the question of separating the two channels – 10 and 12 – or closing down the former.
-Netanyahu asks Noni what is his position and Mozes replies that two channels generate more criticism.
-Netanyahu says he does not think that the competition, meaning channel 2, would object to eliminating channel 10 later on.
-Netanyahu replies: “as for channel 10, you know this, in your media there is sometimes a neutral word about me, but a positive word – there is none.
-But on channel 10 – never a positive word, so unbalanced, super-negative.”
-From Netanyahu’s perspective in this conversation, this is a justification to close down channel 10.
-Then Noni gets to the crunch of his argument, and says that Netanyahu has already had his own guys – “Miman and Ronald”.
-Netanyahu responds that it made no difference, and Noni replies: “you know why it had no effect?
-Excuse my immodesty but you have to know how to manage.
-The owners need to have communication relations… you have to manage your journalists.
-You think it is easy to manage journalists, each with his pompous chest?
+Much of the evidence for this quest for control and its personal nature came from Netanyahu’s interviews and subsequent investigative reports – and from the testimonies surrounding his trial, of course.
+For example, in the 2014 recordings, Netanyahu discussed with Mozes the question of separating the two channels – 10 and 12 – or closing the former.
+Netanyahu asked Mozes for his opinion and Mozes replied that two channels generate more criticism.
+Netanyahu said he did not think that the competition, meaning Channel 2, would object to eliminating Channel 10 later on.
+Netanyahu added, “As for Channel 10, you know that in your media there is sometimes a neutral word about me, but never a positive word.
+On Channel 10, there’s never a positive word.
+It’s so unbalanced, super-negative.”
+From Netanyahu’s perspective, this justified shutting down Channel 10.
+Then Mozes got to the crux of his argument, asserting that Netanyahu already had his own guys – “[Yossi] Maiman and Ronald [Laufer].”
+Netanyahu said that it made no difference, and Mozes replied, “You know why it had no effect?
+Excuse my immodesty, but you have to know how to manage.
+The owners need to be able to communicate… you have to manage your journalists.
+You think it’s easy to manage journalists, each with an inflated chest?
 You need to know how to do it.
-No one of the owners knew how to do it, Miman did not know, Ronald did not know, with all due respect to Michal and Avi, they know how to run them?
-Because of that you had to do everything.
-Find someone whom you can trust.
-He will be the owners of channel 10.
-Someone who would not be afraid to fight with the news”.
+None of the owners knew how to do it.
+Maiman didn’t know.
+Ronald didn’t know.
+With all due respect to Michal [Grayevsky] and Avi [Balashnikov], do they know how to run them?
+That’s why you had to do everything.
+Find someone whom you can trust to be the owner of Channel 10.
+Someone who will not be afraid to fight with the news group.”